anandthakker/anandthakker.github.io/contents/about/skills.md

 ---

+- I'm comfortable working up and down the so-called "full stack."
+(How else can you know you're solving a problem in the right place?)
 - I can think about architecture, design data structures, and analyze algorithms.
+- I care about modularity and API design.
 - I enjoy learning new languages and frameworks, and I'm flexible about different approaches to writing code and building software.
 - I work and play well with others.